awslabs/aws-codedeploy-plugin/README.md

 for your project.

 1. Open up your project configuration
-1. In the `Post-build Actions` section, select "Deploy and application to AWS CodeDeploy"
+1. In the `Post-build Actions` section, select "Deploy an application to AWS CodeDeploy"
 1. Application Name, Deployment Group, Deployment Config, and region are all required options.